RenewLog in

 At the top of the list of helpful compounds present in cannabis is the popular cannabinoid, cannabidiol, also known as CBD.
 CBD possesses some antipsychotic and anxiolytic (anti-anxiety) properties that may be helpful in reducing the behavioral and emotional difficulties experienced with autism.

 There is some evidence to suggest that medical cannabis may be useful for autism directly.
 An unhealthy endocannabinoid system (ECS) and inflammation early in life may trigger long-term immune system dysregulation.
-Cannabis may help restore balance to the immune and central nervous systems– in particular by supporting anandamide signaling– which could in turn help retune the e.
+Cannabis may help restore balance to the immune and central nervous systems– in particular by supporting anandamide signaling– which could in turn help retune the ECS.

 Autism, the ECS and the Gut-Brain Connection